I’m New Here

 All are invited to participate fully in worship.

-Style – Our worship services are intergenerational and led by pastors as well as laity (church members and participants).
+Style – Our worship services are intergenerational and led by pastors as well as laity.
 We observe the Church Year, a meaningful rhythm designed to guide the faith community in the full range hearing and studying the Bible.
 Throughout the church year, we celebrate the mystery and power of our faith: the birth, death and resurrection of Jesus Christ that moves us to listen for and to God’s call: which is to be the church and to be on mission.
 During worship, ministers often wear clergy robes and stoles with the liturgical color for that day.

 Music – Our music consists of hymn singing as well as pieces played on the organ, piano, and sometimes guitar or other instruments.
 We have a choir and vocal ensembles as well as a handbell choir.
 Most would describe our worship style as traditional.
 We are also intentional about blending contemporary elements into our services that connect with people of all ages and many preferences.